History & heritage

 Seen in this light, dining at Caesar Augustus should not be understood as a mere complement to the stay, but as one of its essential languages.
 It gives daily form to the island’s luxury: eating slowly, in a rare setting, with the sense that landscape, service and cuisine are speaking in the same voice.
 For many travellers, these are precisely the meals that fix the memory of Capri most vividly.

-Luggage storage and continuous reception also provide welcome flexibility on arrival and departure days.
-On an island, crossing times do not always align neatly with hotel schedules; being able to leave one’s belongings, enjoy a few more hours on site, or arrive late without disruption is a discreet but decisive comfort.
-Here again, true luxury often lies in the removal of friction.
+Luggage storage and continuous reception provide appreciated flexibility upon arrival and departure.
+Ferry schedules do not always align with hotel timings.
+The ability to drop off belongings, enjoy a few more hours on-site, or arrive late remains a discreet comfort.

 The Capri way of life